An opportunity to deepen your understanding of yoga, expand your skills & open to grace – and learn how to share that with the world.

 ~Familiarity with Anusara Yoga or Hatha Yoga.
 To learn more about Anusara Yoga please research online—you will find videos of Anusara classes to practice to and articles by Anusara teachers. *This training does not certify you in Anusara Yoga but incorporates the techniques and methods of Anusara Yoga.

 ~Participation in our pre-training Facebook Group preparation tasks.
 The training Facebook Group begins 6 weeks prior to the training start date and includes weekly preparatory tasks for the training—some tasks will require the below reading requirements.
 You must have a Facebook account to participate.

-~Reading REQUIREMENTS – students must read the following texts prior to the training:
+~Reading REQUIREMENTS for our July 28-Aug 24,2015 training onwards.
+Students must read the following three texts PRIOR to the training: